Anxiety and depression prevention in children

 Handle everyday challenges and recover more easily from setbacks

-Sessions are focused, practical, and time-limited (typically 10–16), with an emphasis on skills children can use in daily life—at home, at school, and with peers.
-Parents are actively involved, so these skills are reinforced consistently and integrated into daily routines.
+Sessions are focused, practical, and time-limited (typically 10–16), emphasizing skills children can use in daily life—at home, at school, and with peers.
+Parents are actively involved, ensuring that skills are reinforced consistently and integrated into daily routines.

 With early support, children can learn to navigate these challenges without dimming the depth and sensitivity that make them who they are.